bryangoodrich/algorithms/README.md

 For some odd reason my definitely-not-A-grade String class was my most popular repo.
 I thank those that have responded to it over the last decade to tell me about memory leaks and how to handle them.
 It most likely falls on deaf ears, because I am not a C++ programmer!
 I may get into Rust, though.

-My favoriate Algorithms at Princeton:
+My favorite Algorithms at Princeton:
 + https://www.coursera.org/learn/algorithms-part1
 + https://www.coursera.org/learn/algorithms-part2